VidTu/Ksyxis/docs/README.md

 **Q**: Do you use AI/LLM/Code Generation/Copilot/etc.?
 **A**: No, the code is 99.67% human-written, because AI is generating dumb stuff, especially for Minecraft.
-If you (or some contributors) will use AI and it will magically® work™, good for you.
+If you (or some contributors) will use AI, and it will magically® work™, good for you.
 I don't promote AI nor am I against it.

 **Q**: Does Ksyxis have a public API?